nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Timetable

 1. Display timetable for specific week containing a specific date from Main Window
-    1. Prerequisites: None.
+    1. Prerequisites: User is at the main window.
     2. Command: `timetable` (Show timetable of current week - LocalDate.now()) or `timetable date date/YYYY-mm-DD`.
 The date should not be left empty.
 Alternative, for `timetable` command, user can use GUI mode instead: Menu bar > Timetable > Scheduled jobs.
     3. The output box in the window should show a message confirming that Timetable window is opened for the specific week containing the input date.
     4. The system should open Timetable for the specific week, showing job list in respective day and slot (if there are any jobs for that day - else, the column for the day will be empty).
 2. Display list of unscheduled jobs (i.e. jobs with invalid date and slot)
-    1. Prerequisites: None.
+    1. Prerequisites: User is at the main window.
     2. Command: `timetable_unscheduled` or GUI mode: Menu bar > Timetable > Unscheduled jobs.
     3. The output box in the Main window should show a message confirming that Unscheduled job is opened for the specific week.
     4. The system should open the Unscheduled Window, showing list of unscheduled jobs and total number of unscheduled jobs.
 3. Display list of completed jobs
-    1. Prerequisites: None.
+    1. Prerequisites: User is at the main window.
     2. Command: `timetable_completed` or GUI mode: Menu bar > Timetable > Completed jobs.
     3. The output box in the Main window should show a message confirming that Completed job is opened for the specific week.
     4. The system should open the Completed Window, showing list of completed jobs and total number of completed jobs.
 4. Display timetable for specific week containing a specific date from Timetable Window
-    1. Prerequisites: Opened Timetable window using `timetable` command from Main Window.
+    1. Prerequisites: User is at Timetable window - user may open this window by using `timetable` command or GUI Mode: Menu bar > Timetable > Scheduled jobs from Main Window.
 Timetable of current week is shown in current Timetable Window.
     2. Command: `timetable date date/YYYY-mm-DD`.
 The date should not be left empty.
     3. The output box in the Timetable window should show a message confirming that Timetable window is opened for the specific week which contains the input date.
     4. The system should display Timetable for the specific week, showing job list in respective day in the week and slot (if there are any jobs for that day - else, the column for the day will be empty).